Information for asylum seekers and access to NGOs and UNHCR

 When lodging an application, applicants are given a leaflet on the Dublin procedure which includes general information on the Dublin procedure, and a separate information leaflet is available specifically for unaccompanied children.[5]
 The leaflet also includes contact numbers of government and European agencies involved in the Dublin procedure as well as UNHCR.

-Other information materials are produced by NGOs such as information leaflets, booklets, online platforms, and websites, regarding the asylum procedure, asylum seekers’ rights and obligations, and available support services.
+Other information materials are produced by NGOs such as information leaflets, booklets, online platforms, and websites, regarding the asylum procedure, asylum applicants’ rights and obligations, and available support services.
 However, these are not always available nor are they updated consistently since they are often prepared within the framework of various European-funded projects.
-These leaflets/booklets may be available at various access points for asylum seekers only if the implementing agencies take the initiative to disseminate them or if the asylum seekers come into contact with the NGOs providing direct assistance.
+These leaflets/booklets may be available at various access points for asylum applicants only if the implementing agencies take the initiative to disseminate them or if the asylum applicants come into contact with the NGOs providing direct assistance.

-The UNHCR Representation in Cyprus also has an online information platform for asylum seekers and refugees since 2017, covering asylum procedures; the rights and duties of asylum seekers and refugees; and information about government programmes and NGOs that offer various types of assistance and integration support.[6]
+The UNHCR Representation in Cyprus also has an online information platform for asylum applicants and refugees since 2017, covering asylum procedures; the rights and duties of asylum applicants and refugees; and information about government programmes and NGOs that offer various types of assistance and integration support.[6]
 The platform is available in English, French and Arabic.
 The UNHCR online information platform includes specific information for unaccompanied children.[7]

 As regards decisions, according to the Refugee Law, the Head of the Asylum Service must inform the applicant about the decision on their application and the timeframe to exercise their right to appeal in a language that they understand or may reasonably be considered to understand.[8]
-In practice, the decision of the Asylum Service is provided in written form, the first page is provided in Greek or English and in a language understood by the asylum seeker, and includes whether a status has been granted or not, as well as the relevant legal provisions.
-Until late 2022, only a half-page summary of the reasoning of the decision was provided and this is only in Greek or rarely in English, whereas a detailed reasoning of the decision exists in the file at the Asylum Service, as well as the interview transcript.
-From late 2022 onwards, a detailed reasoning of the decision is provided in cases of negative decisions, only in English, which is a positive development as it provides the applicant and legal advisors/lawyers with immediate access to the reasons the asylum application has been rejected.
+In practice, the decision of the Asylum Service is provided in written form, the first page is provided only English and includes whether a status has been granted or not, as well as the relevant legal provisions.
+Until late 2022, only a half-page summary of the reasoning of the decision was provided and this was only in Greek or rarely in English, whereas a detailed reasoning of the decision exists in the file at the Asylum Service, as well as the interview transcript.
+From late 2022 onwards, a detailed reasoning of the decision is provided in cases of negative decisions, in English or Greek, which is a positive development as it provides the applicant and legal advisors/lawyers with immediate access to the reasons the asylum application has been rejected.

 The UNHCR online platform also provides information in English, Arabic and French regarding judicial appeal before the IPAC and how to apply for legal aid.[9]